jku-vds-lab/projection-space-explorer/README.md

 # Documentation
-which parts are customizable
-installation at the end (how to use the library) dataset structure

-the two main ui components (menu drawers -> can have additional drawers, and projection view -> can have several layers) additional components: tabular view

 ## Data Format
 Files must either be in CSV or JSON format.
 You can add arbitrarily named features, however, there are a few special names that are recognized by the system: